pmean/build-website/text/08/SimpleKm-08.md

 ![](../../../web/images/08/SimpleKm-0805.gif)

-[](http://creativecommons.org/licenses/by/3.0/us/) This page was written by Steve Simon while working at Children\'s Mercy Hospital.
-Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children\'s Mercy Hospital website.
+[](http://creativecommons.org/licenses/by/3.0/us/) This page was written by Steve Simon while working at Children's Mercy Hospital.
+Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children's Mercy Hospital website.
 Need more information?
 I have a page with [general help resources](../GeneralHelp.html).
 You can also browse for pages similar to this one at [Category: Survival